We believe we make a difference by working together. The involvement of carers is very much needed:

 - Give you the opportunity to meet and talk to other carers who have had similar experiences to your own

 - Hold a Carers' Forum, which meets regularly to share information and concerns and to agree responses to proposals for changes to health services.
 There are a number of regular meetings and events where carers' views are welcomed and where we have the opportunity to influence service developments.
-You can find out where and when the Dementia Carers' Forums are taking place in 2017 on the leaflet that can be downloaded below
+Due to the coronavirus our forums are taking place online via Zoom at present.

-- Keep you updated about issues related to Dementia services in Hertfordshire and caring.
-Our newsletter for carers of someone with Dementia is produced twice a year and you can download the latest copy - Dementia Carers Newsletter August 2018 below or by clicking here - pdf Dementia Carers' Newsletter (723 KB) .
+- Keep you updated about issues related to services for people with Dementia in Hertfordshire and caring.
+Our newsletter for carers of someone with Dementia is produced twice a year and you can download the latest copy - Dementia Carers' Newsletter (issue 1 of 2021) below or via the link - Dementia Carers' Newsletter (issue 1 of 2021)

 How you can be involved

-Come along to one of our Dementia Carers' Forums.
-It is a friendly, relaxed meeting where you can have your say about the services that you receive or may receive in the future.
+Come along to one of our Dementia Carers' Forums or Carers of Older People Forums.
+They are friendly, relaxed meetings where you can have your say about the services that you receive or may receive in the future.
 For those carers who are unable to attend regular meetings, we organise a Carers' Involvement Network where you can tell us about your experiences of services by email, telephone conversations, responding to surveys or attending one-off workshops.

-Our forums represents carers' voices at meetings of the National Dementia Strategy Working Group and the Quality of Care Working Group.
-They include both carers of older people and carers of those with Young Onset Dementia.
+Our Dementia Forums represents carers' voices at various meetings including Hertfordshire's Dementia Co-production Board.
+They include both carers of looking after someone with Dementia and Young Onset Dementia.